thalium/icebox/www/content/posts/getting_started.md

 Starting from here, we have:
 - An hypervisor back-end, based on VirtualBox
 - A live VM running Windows 10, named "win10"
-- An icebox python module
+- An Icebox Python module

-We will now describe the various features icebox expose to users.
+We will now describe the various features Icebox expose to users.

 ### VM API

-After importing icebox, you can attach to a live VM using `icebox.attach` function.
+After importing `icebox`, you can attach to a live VM using `icebox.attach` function.
 It will return an `icebox.Vm` object allowing you to:
 - Pause, resume, step once and control the VM execution
 - Read & write common & MSR registers